Assimilation Almost Complete – an Analysis of “The Thing”(1982)

 Let’s observe one of the recurring visual hints of pending total catastrophe:

 Assimilation and manipulation If we are to accept this analysis, then we may conclude that The Thing contains much more than it says on it’s package.
-It is the film about fear or, more to the point: it is a celluloid display of definite, historical, instance of it, it’s perfect imitation.
+It is the film about fear or, more to the point: it is a celluloid display of the definite, historical, instance of it, it’s immitation.
 In that sense genre label covers only superficial meaning which serves to empower it’s real purpose.
-Perhaps one of the reasons film was so unpopular at it’s inception was it tackled all too real and present fear pervading the West in the early eighties.
+Perhaps one of the reasons film was so unpopular at it’s inception was that it tackled all too real and present fear pervading the West in the early Eighties.
 Cult following ensued only in the wake of mass promulgation of laser disk technology, i.e. in the late nineties, but one wonders was it really the main reason.
-The Cold War was an all important ingredient of the zeitgeist which evaporated practically overnight when Berlin wall came down, together with all the fear but also with that strange sense of certainty and an almost infantile, loveable, naiveté of the generation growing up in it’s last decade.
-As the undersigned is a resident of the part of the world that celebrated the end of the epoch with bloodshed and lethal pyrotechnic, shattering any vestiges of what existed before the nineties, from institutions to forms of sentimentality which were tightly influenced by the West, this could be exaggeration, of course.
-But more and more people realize that perhaps the ingredients of zeitgeist supposedly forming our world and our understanding of it are not really amalgam of accidental historical occurrences, but could very well be collected and mixed together intentionally.
+The Cold War was an all important ingredient of the zeitgeist which evaporated practically overnight when Berlin wall came down, together with all the fear but also with that strange sense of certainty and an almost infantile, loveable, naiveté of the generation growing up in its last decade.
+As the undersigned is a resident of the part of the world that celebrated the end of the epoch with bloodshed and lethal pyrotechnic, shattering any vestiges of what existed before the Nineties, from institutions to forms of sentimentality which were tightly influenced by the West, this could be exaggeration, of course.
+But more and more people realize that perhaps the ingredients of the zeitgeist supposedly forming our world and our understanding of it are not really amalgam of accidental historical occurrences, but could very well be collected and mixed together intentionally.
 At least some of the finds of this analysis regarding visual cues are very hard to dispute as quite deliberate and intentional.
-Could it then be so hard to imagine that the whole worldview of the eighties was likewise quite deliberately created and mediated through motion pictures and music?
+Could it then be so hard to imagine that the whole worldview of the Eighties was likewise to some extent created and mediated through motion pictures and music?
 The paranoid fear was very important for the feeling of living on the edge, waiting for the end of the world, desiring to remain “Forever young“.
 But there I must pose an inevitable question: was it real?
 Was any of it real?
-Or it was just an imitation shaped to provoke a certain definite mindset to be discarded at opportune moment?
-Doomsday was not in the air during the eighties.
-It was in motion pictures.
-And people lived as it were real, waiting on the end of the world and “dancing with tears in their eyes”, while it is highly disputable that real danger of nuclear war really ever existed.
-After all, isn’t it ridiculous that this tight atmosphere of fear simply evaporated and is now forgotten as if it never haunted the West?
-Real danger, real threat doesn’t just evaporate in the thin air, it leaves scars and other ineradicable reminders, while eighties only provoke certain nostalgia, much like it’s epitome movie presentation we just analyzed.
+Or it was just an immitation shaped to provoke a certain definite mindset?
+Doomsday was not in the air during the Eighties.
+It was in the motion pictures.
+After all, isn’t it ridiculous that this tight atmosphere of fear simply evaporated and is now forgotten as if it never haunted the world?
+Real danger, real threat doesn’t just evaporate in the thin air, it leaves scars and other ineradicable reminders, whilethe Eighties only provoke certain nostalgia, much like it’s epitome movie presentation we just analyzed.
 Isn’t it strange that horror film with ridiculous premise now serves as a premier piece of the epoch, provoking more nostalgia than fear?
 It would be if The Thing was simply about what it says it is about.
 But apparently this is not the case.
 It is a summing up of the darkest acts of Cold War conceived by public imagination and projection of their consequences, the acts that were necessary to produce all that frivolous light heartedness of the epoch now forever lost.
-And could it all have been so light hearted if somehow deep inside everybody didn’t know that it is in fact not real, that it is only an imitation?
+And could it all have been so light hearted if somehow deep inside everybody didn’t know that it is in fact not real, that it is only an immitation?

-In conclusion, with more and more discoveries of media producing the reality – incidentally, almost always a reality imitating a SF or horror movie, one has to wonder what to make of all those mediated, moving pictures people form their worldviews on.
-Plato warned about a “many-headed beast” in man, waking in dreams when higher faculties are dormant, and doing things one could never dare do when awake.
+In conclusion, with more and more discoveries of media producing the reality – incidentally, almost always a reality imitating a SF or horror movie, one has to wonder what to make of all those mediated, moving pictures people form their worldviews upon.
+Plato warned about the “many-headed beast” in man, waking in dreams when higher faculties are dormant, and doing things one could never dare doing when awake.
 He pointed out that tyrants love to feed it and nurture it in the souls of their subjects.
 The movie is a kind of dream and to be immersed in it, one has to sink himself in it’s flow, the searchlight of consciousness must dissolve in it’s deliberately implanted meanings and completely lose itself to itself.
-And when this happens, the life itself becomes the movie, the reality becomes indistinguishable from it’s imitation.
+And when this happens, the life itself becomes a movie; the reality becomes indistinguishable from its imitation.
 The only test to discern between the two seems to be that root from which this thing we call consciousness stems from and this is the discarded object of psychology – the soul itself.
 For consciousness is only a fancy and vague modern name for what platonists called the energia of the soul, it’s ability to be outside of itself and project itself wherever it pleases.
-Likewise, they thought it is a real cause of it’s demise, because in running outside it forgets it’s real root, exchanging it’s own reality for reality of images it projects and gets engulfed into.
+Likewise, they thought it is a real cause of it’s demise, because in running outside it forgets it’s real root, exchanging it’s own reality for the reality of images it projects and gets engulfed into.
 Taking into consideration how media and motion picture mediated meanings are multilayered and deceptive – as we have attempted to show in this analysis – it would seem that our historical moment would more or less be a platonic nightmare.
-A world of waking sleep, where soul is completely lost in it’s own activities, goaded on by imitations of real meanings and purposes.
+A world of waking sleep, where soul is completely lost in it’s own activities, goaded on by immitations of real meanings and purposes.
 John Carpenter’s observance of some natural rules of drama should not fool us into thinking that motion pictures in general are just another form of dramatic act.
-On the contrary, while drama imitates the act, motion picture creates a pictorial reality.
+On the contrary, while drama immitates the act, motion picture creates a pictorial reality.
 It can assimilate everything, from weather to scenery in order to tell it’s story, just like a dream.
-Carpenter is not an establishment figure and arguably precisely by The Thing’s initial flop at the box office he sealed his fate in big budget film industry.
-So this movie somehow stands out as observant of some of the classical rules of imitating act.
-But the very media of film is far more akin to imitation of a dream, where pictures and impulses are far more pronounced than rational thought and act the drama imitates.
-In our age, we can safely argue, it grew to imitate them perfectly, even to the extent of creating the dream to be consummated in the waking state.
+Carpenter is not an establishment figure and arguably precisely by The Thing’s initial flop at the box office he sealed his fate in the big budget film industry.
+So this movie somehow stands out as observant of some of the classical rules of immitating act.
+But the very media of film is far more akin to immitation of the dream, where pictures and impulses are far more pronounced than rational thought and act the drama immitates.
+In our age, we can safely argue, it grew to immitate them perfectly, even to the extent of creating the dream to be consumated in the waking state.
 What truth and what reality is there in this, so called, artistry?
-None whatsoever.
-The film is not an art of producing or uncovering the beauty but the method of manipulation.
+The film is not primarily an art of producing or uncovering the beauty but the method of manipulation.
 For all intents and purposes it can be not much else, and although independent minded people like Carpenter occasionally create something that resembles the art for art’s sake, the technology, which is the real substance of film making, has it’s own relentless logic and purpose.
-And this logic is epitomized by Hollywood.
-All those Kurosawa, Bergman or Kubrick fans, despising the dream factory, do not realize that it is the most perfect expression of what this art is really about.
-Technology cannot but fulfill it’s purpose.
-If you can make a first atom bomb, you have to detonate it over someone’s head, because if it’s purpose remains untested, the technological mean is unfinished, i.e. dysfunctional.
-If you can project the stream of moving pictures to capture someone’s consciousness, because that’s essentially why they are moving in the first place, you must capture it.
-Never mind artistic residue, it is at the end of it’s tether anyway.
-It’s all about imitation and manipulation as it always was.
-Therefore, the blood test is in order.
-It is more of a soul test, admittedly, but let’s stay true to form.
-Necessary precondition of keeping in touch with reality in the developed Western world is ability either to completely ignore the media and film industry, or to endeavor to read their subtext.
-It is the only way to remain safe from assimilation into moving picture and to keep feasible the opportunity to revert back into reality of one’s own soul.
-This is the way to discern who is who: one must test whether man has got any inside anymore or it wore away by being worn out for too long.
-And one way to wear out everything intimate to individual soul is to do everything possible to forget about it’s existence.
-It is it’s suicide, because it can be suffocated only at it’s own deliberation and then assimilated into imitation, enchanted out of the existence, so to speak.
-This is the danger of picture in motion and the reason why there comes a moment in life when one must decide whether he’ll let himself be dragged by it in the unknown direction or whether he’ll start examining and, gradually, rejecting it.
-It is the sorry state of affairs when we must conclude by stating that this rejection nowadays may be just the closest thing to revolution.